-Staff Development
+9. Staff Development

 As a minimum, all staff will receive regular training about recognising and responding to behaviour, wellbeing and mental health issues as part of their regular training during the academic year.
+All staff will receive training during their Induction period, led by the Educational Psychologists, to outline our approach to wellbeing and engagement.